bugbaby/alx-low_level_programming/0x00-hello_world/README.md

-This readme file will be about this project C coding
+This readme file will be about this project C coding language